Product Details and Key Information

 The basic course is split in to 9 theoretical sections, and three main phases of practical flying training.
 The theoretical aspect is examined with multiple choice exams in Meteorology, Navigation, Communications, Flight Performance & Planning, Human Factors, Air Law, Operational Procedures, Aircraft General Knowledge and Principles of Flight.
 These sound intimidating, but don’t require any prior knowledge of aviation, although an enthusiasm to learn is helpful!
-Generally students don’t have too many problems with the theoretical aspect of the course (some even enjoy it!), but our instructors are always available to give advice.
+Generally, students don’t have too many problems with the theoretical aspect of the course and our instructors are always available to give advice.
 Ground school is provided, and all exams are taken on site.

 Aside from the formal theoretical aspect, the practical side of training is always accompanied with ground briefings.
 Your instructor will fully brief you before every flight and aim to answer any questions you might have.
 We’re conscious that people are often very different when it comes to their individual learning styles and we try to accommodate as many of these as possible.
 What you’re really getting is fully personalised, one-to-one flying tuition to ensure that flying remains fun at all times!

 The practical side of the course progresses from general handling to circuits and finally navigation.
 The first includes learning about the controls and the effects they have on the aircraft and the second learning to perform take-offs and landings and fly into airports and aerodromes.
 The final element covers all the practical aspects of navigation and builds up to the exam which you take to complete your private pilot’s licence.